shyampurk/TomatoQC/README.md

 The previous imglab command will open up a UI and the we can mark 14 annotations on each tomato image to highlight the surface defects.
 You can choose to have less number of annotations as well.

 When the image is loaded, you can press shift and right key to make a blue coloured rectangle box.
-Inside the box you can lable the parts which have defects.
-To mark the partitions, right click on mouse and select Add 00.
+Inside the box you can label the parts which have defects.
+To mark the partitions, right click on mouse and select "Add 00".

 <img src="screenshots/tomato-mark-points.png" width="600">